drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-05-in-scripts-we-trust.md

 ```

 If we need to create a parent container, we use this utility function to create the element.
 We get the Id value from the right side of the equal sign. and we append it to the outer container.
-To render the script with the effect inside this, we need to handle that in the script itself, that is beyond the scope of this piece of code.
+To render the script with the effect inside this, we need to handle that in the script itself, which is beyond the scope of this piece of code.
 It is only responsible for creating the element and making it available to the script.

-Finally we get the src of the script:
+Finally, we get the src of the script:
 ```javascript
 function getScriptSrc(opts) {
     return opts[0].split("=")[1].replace('"', "").replace('"', "");
 }
 ```
-Which is simply the first option - it is our tokenizer, we can make the rules!
+This is simply the first option - it is our tokenizer, and we can make the rules!

 This should make this work:
 ```markdown